My rating: 4 of 5 stars

 There has been this strange connection between the German mind and the rapid flashing of successive stills to counterfeit movement for at least two centuries…

 All of this difficulty, however, presents a familiar political problem that beset earlier generations of experimental artists.
 I mentioned that Pynchon’s novel is The Waste Land with its politics pulled inside out.
-Eliot could be difficult with a clean conscience since his poem’s difficulty invited an elite readership to shore up their culture’s collapsing hierarchies.
+Eliot could write difficult poetry with a clean conscience, since his poems’ difficulty invited an elite readership to shore up their culture’s collapsing hierarchies.
 Pynchon, though, takes the side of those whom he addresses, using a Puritan theological vocabulary, as “the preterite”—all those lost, unsaved, unredeemed, the detritus of all official systems of salvation.
 But who represents “the preterite” in this novel?
-Who among the truly lost—those who can’t borrow A Gravity’s Rainbow Companion from their university library, for instance—could even read it?
+Who among the truly lost—those who can’t borrow A Gravity’s Rainbow Companion from a university library, for instance—could even read it?

 About the 1940s but of the 1960s, Gravity’s Rainbow cannot help but identify the counterculture as its collective protagonist.
-It is not that Pynchon is unaware of the proto-fascist tendencies of the pre-WWII counterculture—his references to Wagner and interwar popular occultism and the Wandervogel movement make that clear—but the “Counterforce” that develops in the novel’s last quarter is made up of witches and drug dealers, their rebellion taking the form of a psychedelic rudeness that in the novel’s only clear moment of triumph—the would-be cannibalistic feast of the elite that Roger Mexico and Seaman Bodine disrupt with the grotesque inventiveness of their language—works by violating all systems of cleanliness.
+It is not that Pynchon is unaware of the proto-fascist tendencies of the pre-WWII counterculture—his references to Wagner and interwar popular occultism and the Wandervogel movement make that clear—but the “Counterforce” that develops in the novel’s final quarter is made up of witches and drug dealers.
+Their rebellion takes the form of a psychedelic rudeness that in the novel’s only clear moment of triumph—the would-be cannibalistic feast of the elite that Roger Mexico and Seaman Bodine disrupt with the grotesque inventiveness of their language—works by violating all systems of cleanliness.

 Shit, now, is the color white folks are afraid of.
 Shit is the presence of death, not some abstract-arty character with a scythe but the stiff and rotting corpse inside the whiteman’s warm and private own asshole, which is getting pretty intimate.
 You see many brown toilets?
 Nope, toilet’s the color of gravestones, classical columns of mausoleums, that white porcelain’s the very emblem of Odorless and Official Death.
 Shinola shoeshine polish happens to be the color of Shit.
 Shoeshine boy Malcolm’s in the toilet slappin’ on the Shinola, working off whiteman’s penance on his sin of being born the color of Shit ‘n’ Shinola.